Swegbloo/Nemoh/doc/main.rst

 -  The three-dimensional linear potential flow problem around arbitrary body condition is reformulated in the Boundary Integral Equation (BIE) and transformed into the two-dimensional problem of the source distribution, :math:`\sigma`, on the body surface, :math:`S_B`, using Green’s second identity and the appropriate Green function, :math:`G(\boldsymbol x,\boldsymbol x')`.

--  The Green function is based on Delhommeau’s formulation and is available for finite and infinite water-depth, see :raw-latex:`\cite{Delhommeau}`.
+-  The Green function is based on Delhommeau’s formulation and is available for finite and infinite water-depth, see :cite:t:`Delhommeau`.

 -  The source distribution depends on the considered boundary condition problem.
 For each frequency and wave direction, the diffraction source distribution, :math:`\sigma_D(\boldsymbol x)`, depends on the position of the panels while the radiation source distribution, :math:`\sigma_{R_j}(\boldsymbol x)`, depends on the position of the panels and the considered degree of freedom :math:`j`.